|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation

 Dayton, OH 45409 USA

 Fax: (937) 208-6141

-Chordoma is a rare tumor that usually occurs in the spine and base of the skull.
-It is a malignant tumor that grows fairly slowly.
-It can spread to other organs, usually the lungs.
-It represents only about 1 percent of all malignant bone tumors.
+Chordoma is a type of cancerous (malignant) tumor that can occur in the bones of the spine and base of the skull.
+It is very rare, accounting for only about 1% of all malignant bone tumors.

-Chordomas develop in a structure called the notochord.
-The notochord forms the early spine in the beginning stages of fetal development.
+Chordomas develop in leftover cells from the notochord—a cartilage-like structure that helps form the early spine in the beginning stages of fetal development.
 Most of the notochord is replaced by the spine during the first six months of development.
-Small areas can remain, and chordomas can form in these areas.
+Small areas can remain, however, and it is believed that chordomas can form in these areas.

-Most chordomas occur at the base of the spine (sacrum), in the tailbone (coccyx) or at the base of the skull (40 percent), but they can occur other places in the spine.
+Chordomas can occur anywhere along the spine, but most often occur at the base of the spine (sacrum), in the tailbone (coccyx), or at the base of the skull.

-Most patients with chordomas are between 40 and 70 years of age.
-Occasionally this tumor can occur in younger patients, even children.
-The average age of people affected is about 55 years.
+Most chordomas occur in patients between 40 and 70 years of age.
+Occasionally, they occur in younger patients—including children.

 Chordomas occur spontaneously.
 They are not known to be caused by trauma, environmental factors, or diet.
 Chordomas are not inherited.
-Chordomas are not associated with any medical conditions or use of any medications or supplements.
+They are not associated with any medical conditions or with the use of any medications or supplements.

-Chordomas grow slowly.
-Patients often have symptoms for a long time (more than a year) before they seek medical attention.
+Because chordomas are slow-growing, patients often have symptoms for a long time—in some cases, more than a year—before they seek medical attention.